Update to PSEO Application Process

 2. Determine if you have college-level skills in Reading.

 Take the ACCUPLACER course placement test or obtain a copy of your ACT score report.
 ACCUPLACER is administered in the Testing Center on West Campus (W2470).
 Photo id is required.
-If using ACT scores, please include an official copy of your ACT score report with your PSEO application.
-ACT requirements: 21 or higher in Reading.
+If using ACT scores, please include a copy of your ACT score report with your PSEO application.
+ACT requirements: 21 or higher in Reading OR 18 or higher in English.
 ACT Reading scores will be used to determine placement for both Reading and English.
 Students interested in taking a math course through the PSEO program must place into college-level math on ACCUPLACER or have a 22 or higher in Math on the ACT.

 3. Determine if you meet ranking requirements for Step 2 using option A, B, or C.